 - Back pain can range from a muscle aching to a shooting, burning, or stabbing sensation

-- Pain may limit to the back or upper back or even radiate to the leg
+- Pain may be limited to the back or upper back or even radiate to the leg

 - Worsen with bending, twisting, lifting, standing, or walking